 2021 King County Districting Committee

 The 2021 King County Districting Committee is responsible for redrawing King County Council Districts using 2020 Census data.
 By law, district boundaries must be realigned every 10 years to reflect changes in population distribution.
-This means that your current King County Council District and Councilmember may change.
-Find out how you can get involved and and contact the committee about how district boundary changes might impact you and your community on our participate page.

 The committee held a series of community listening sessions over the summer and town hall meetings in the fall.
 Learn more about the meetings here.

 The King County Districting Committee is an independent, non-partisan committee made up of volunteers that includes four members appointed by the King County Council and a fifth member selected by the committee who also serves as chair.

 Regular meetings of the Districting Committee are held on the second and fourth Thursday of the month from 7:00 - 9:00 p.m.
 More details are available here.

 The committee welcomes your questions, input, and public comment throughout the redistricting process at firstname.lastname@example.org.